University Loans

 Borrowers should refer to their signed promissory note for additional details.

 To apply for deferment, borrowers must complete the Urban Education Deferment form, have their employer certify the form, and email the completed form to Student Financial Services at sfs@brown.edu.
+Additional information on how the position meets the requirements of the program may be requested, such as school demographics data for schools not listed in the TCLI Directory or more information on the organization’s mission and position activities.

 NOTE: Employment at Providence Public School District, Central Falls School District, or the Rhode Island Department of Education do not require further documentation.